Kotor - Things to Do in Kotor in April

 What to Pack

-Comfortable walking shoes with good grip - Old Town's polished limestone streets become slippery when wet
+Comfortable walking shoes with good grip - the Old Town's marble streets get slippery when wet, and you'll be walking 8-12 km (5-7.5 miles) daily on uneven surfaces

 Insider Knowledge